A No-Kill Animal Shelter

 Copyright © 2012 Roice-Hurst Humane Society.
 All rights reserved

 WE NEED DOG WALKERS!

-Although our office is closed on Tuesdays, our kennel staff is working and we would
+Although our office is closed on Mondays, our kennel staff is working and we would

 appreciate your help in getting the dogs walked then, as well.